osmcode/osmium-tool/man/osmium-extract.md

 version in the region.
 Generating a history extract is somewhat slower than a normal data extract.

+Osmium can not guarantee that objects directly on the border of a specified region will end up.
+If you want to be sure that the boundary is complete, use a small buffer around your region.

 No **bounds** will be set in the header of the output file.
 Which bounds would be correct is unclear and setting it correctly might need an extra pass through the input file.